 In June 2020, the FASB deferred the effective date of the lease guidance for non-public entities to reporting periods beginning after December 15, 2021.
 Early adoption is permitted.
-Management has elected not to adopt ASU 2016-02 early and is evaluating the impact of adopting the new lease standard on the Organization's accompanying financial statements.
+Management is evaluating the impact of adopting the new lease standard on the Organization's accompanying financial statements.